Vishnuraj0009/Coding_guidelines/Java_Coding_GuideLines.md

   import java.net.\*;

-- Class and interface declarations (see “Class and Interface Declarations” on page 4)
+- Class and interface declarations (see “Class and Interface Declarations” on section 3.1.3)

-3 - File Organization

-1. *Beginning Comments*
+*3.1.1 Beginning Comments*

 All source files should begin with a c-style comment that lists the programmer(s), the date, a copyright notice, and also a brief description of the purpose of the program.
 For example: